zhiqiuli/Leetcode/SQL/0-Readme.txt

     end

-7. WITH table_name as (SELECT...) define a temporary table for multiple tables, try with table1 as (select ...), table2 as (select ...)
+7. WITH table_name as (SELECT...) define a temporary table for multiple tables, use one WITH

+with temp1 as (select * from table1),
+     temp2 as (select * from table2)

 8. cumulative sum
 	SELECT